Top 10 Highest Mountains in the World.

 Almost all mountains as stated in the list are located in the Himalayas and the Karakoram ranges to the west and south of the Tibetan plateau.

 The majority of these mountains are located in China, India, and Nepal.
-Here is the list of the Top 10 Highest mountains, which describe location, height, ranges, location, country, and interesting facts about them.
+Here is the list of the Top 10 Highest mountains, which describes the location, height, ranges, location, country, and interesting facts about them.

 1. Mount Everest